awslabs/aws-amplify-unicorntrivia-workshop/README.md

 We will now connect the video player to our live streaming backend using the Mediastore egress URL generated in the previous step.

 Find the `constructor` and replace the <YOUR_MEDIASTORE_URL_HERE> value for the `src` key variable to your Mediastore egress URL.
-If you lost your MediaStore egress url from the amplify livestream setup, you can run `amplify livestream get-info` from the AdminPanel folder to get the MediaStore url.
+If you lost your MediaStore egress url from the amplify livestream setup, you can run `amplify video get-info` from the AdminPanel folder to get the MediaStore url.

 ```javascript
 constructor(props) {